 A person does not have the capacity to act if he or she is incapable of judgement or is under age or is subject to a general deputyship.

-- Art.
-18 A. Personality in general / III.
+Art.
+18 (A. Personality in general / III.
 Incapacity / 2.
-Lack of capacity of judgement - 2.
-Lack of capacity of judgement
+Lack of capacity of judgement)

 A person who is incapable of judgement cannot create legal effect by his or her actions, unless the law provides otherwise.